Corasinth/k-plus/README.md

 K-plus is tool for enabling layers on non-mechanical keyboards that don't usually have access to alternate layouts.
 K-plus is built on [AutoHotKey Script v2-beta](https://lexikos.github.io/v2/docs/AutoHotkey.htm) and is therefore a Windows only tool.

 It's designed to be configurable and flexible; supporting as many layers as you'd like to include.
-Once configured, a compiled version (along with the `settings.ini` file) can easily be carried on a flash drive and run on any Windows device, letting you use your layers between devices.
+Once configured, a compiled version can easily be carried on a flash drive and run on any Windows device, letting you use your layers between devices.

 Each layer is setup using AHK's hotkeys.
 This can be a little complex if you aren't used to AHK, but is pretty flexible.
 With AutoHotKey script and k-plus you can toggle layers, use chords (on their own, or as global modifiers), create multipress options, dead keys, and set up variable length presses (for use in implementing Autoshift and similar features).

 AHK's own docs are the first place to turn for help managing specific hotkeys.
-However, in this README you can find explanations for using the template layer generator and managing the more useful features.
+However, in this README you can find explanations for using the k-plus infrastructure and managing the more useful features.

 If you find yourself needing advanced features, however, or planning on a set of layers that makes heavy use of them, you might benefit more from some of the software found in the [Additional Resources](#additional-resources) section.
 Ultimately, this set of scripts was designed around my personal use, and while you may find it useful it won't be as well implemented as more actively maintained/developed software.

 If you just want some simple remapped layers (for programming for example) skip to [Remapping](#remapping)

-**Note** While the the information below is generally accurate and k-plus works for straightforward remapping, unfortunately strange issues seem to crop up while using the more elaborate functions in combination.
-Occasionally the hotkeys will fail, and rapid typing can even permanently disable the script until it is reloaded.
-The investigation into why this occurs is ongoing, but I until resolved I can only reccomend k-plus for simple remapping.

-I have found that, instead of using variables and orderly utility functions, replicating desired code and values everywhere they are used cuts down on some of these issues, despite making the code much much harder to manage and read.
-You can check out the `personal` branch for how I am managing the issues.

 ## **Table of Contents**